Harvard Catalyst Profiles

 Xihong Lin is Professor and Former Chair of the Department of Biostatistics, Coordinating Director of the Program in Quantitative Genomics at the Harvard T. H. Chan School of Public Health, and Professor of the Department of Statistics at the Faculty of Arts and Sciences of Harvard University, and Associate Member of the Broad Institute of MIT and Harvard.

-Dr. Lin’s research interests lie in the development and application of scalable statistical and machine learning methods for the analysis of massive and complex genetic and genomic, epidemiological and health data.
-Some examples of her current research include analytic methods and applications for large scale Whole Genome Sequencing studies, biobanks and Electronic Health Records, techniques and tools for whole genome variant functional annotations, analysis of the interplay of genes and environment, multiple phenotype analysis, polygenic risk prediction and heritability estimation.
-Additional examples include integrative analysis of different types of data, Mendelian Randomization, causal mediation analysis and causal inference, federated and transferred learning, single cell genomics, analysis of epidemiological and complex observational studies, and analysis of COVID-19 epidemic data.
-Dr. Lin’s theoretical and computational statistical research includes statistical methods for testing a large number of complex hypotheses, causal inference, statistical and ML methods for large matrices, prediction models using high-dimensional data, federated and transferred learning, cloud-based statistical computing, and mixed models, nonparametric and semiparametric regression, and statistical methods for epidemiological studies.
+Dr. Lin’s research interests lie in the development and application of scalable statistical and machine learning/AI methods for the analysis of massive and complex genetic and genomic, epidemiological and health data.
+Some examples of her current statistical genetic and genomic research include methods and applications for large scale Whole Genome Sequencing studies, biobanks and Electronic Health Records, whole genome variant functional annotations, polygenic risk prediction and heritability estimation, genes and environment, and analysis of single cell multi-nome data.
+Additional examples include integrative analysis of multi-modal data, Mendelian Randomization and causal mediation analysis, analysis of epidemiological and complex observational studies, and analysis of COVID-19 epidemic data.
+Dr. Lin’s statistical ML/AI research includes scalable statistical ML/AI methods for big data, generative AI and prediction models, testing a large number of complex hypotheses, causal inference, federated, transferred and representation learning, cloud-based statistical computing, and mixed models, missing data, nonparametric and semiparametric regression, and statistical methods for epidemiological and environmental studies.

 Dr. Lin’s statistical methodological research has been supported by the MERIT Award (R37) (2007-2015), the Outstanding Investigator Award (OIA) (R35) (2015-2029) from the National Cancer Institute (NCI), the R01 grant from the National Heart, Lung, and Blood Institute.
 She is the multiple PI of a Predictive Modeling Center of the Impact of Genomic Variation on Function (IGVF) Program of the National Human Genome Research Institute (NHGRI), and the multiple PI of the U19 grant on Integrative Analysis of Lung Cancer Etiology and Risk from NCI.
 She is also the contact PI of the T32 training grant on interdisciplinary training in statistical genetics and computational biology.
 She is the former contact PI of the Program Project (P01) on Statistical Informatics in Cancer Research from NCI, and the former contact PI of the Harvard Analysis Center (U19) of the Genome Sequencing Program of the National Human Genome Research Institute.